Digital Transformation | | Claudio Tartaglia | 5 min read

 4. Plan for buyer enablement.
 Train procurement teams not just on the tool, but on how to interpret and act on AI-generated recommendations.

 For CPOs, the question is no longer whether AI belongs in procurement sourcing.
-Cases like Nissan's point strongly in that direction.
+The evidence from McKinsey's case studies and the investment decisions of organizations like Nissan point strongly in that direction.
 The question is how quickly your organization can build the data foundation, secure the right platform partnership, and bring your buyers along for the shift.

 This article is for informational purposes only and does not constitute legal, financial, or procurement advice.
 Organizations should consult with qualified advisors before implementing strategies discussed here.
 SourcingTomorrow has no commercial relationship with companies mentioned unless explicitly stated.